ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 Glargamahargenshire is the 6ft dwarf in charge of Stormhold.

 The Kua-toa are currently worshipping ME under Enthralling Performance.
+I have a symbol

+I have a symbol for the Kua-toa and